Best Practices

 print("Total logs:", len(logs))

-To safeguard the system, every RPC provider sets a timeout for WebSocket connections to be disconnected periodically.
+To safeguard the system, each RPC provider sets a periodic disconnection (timeout) for WebSocket connections.
 In the case of BlockPI, the timeout is set to 30 minutes.
 Therefore, during development, users need to implement a mechanism to detect and handle reconnection when the connection is dropped.
 Here is a Python example:

 import asyncio